 Building on this early initiative, the Teaching School along with the Department of Education at Sussex University has developed a Teaching School Research Model which was initially piloted through funding from The Laurel Trust.
 We have since developed a further research project with the support of the Laurel Trust working with our Early Years Hubs through Action Learning Sets.
-The research project for 2018/19 is called ‘SEND me to a school who knows me.’ (please see poster below)
+The research project for 2018/19 was called ‘SEND me to a school who knows me.’ (poster and published article below)

 This model has involved our research team in working with practitioners across School and Nursery settings both within and beyond the partnership on the focus areas that reflect the concerns of their settings.
 These include: